-Porter is a dynamic and popular presenter, life-changing consultant, and author of two books: Organized to Last: 5 Simple Steps to Staying Organized and Get Paid to Win Clients: Public Speaking as a Marketing Tool.
+Porter is a dynamic and popular presenter, life-changing consultant, and author of the book: Organized to Last: 5 Simple Steps to Staying Organized.
 A nationally-recognized industry leader, she was one of the first in the nation to achieve the credential of Certified Professional Organizer®, and developed the industry’s flagship education courses, “Introduction to Professional Organizing” and “Starting an Organizing Business.”

 An active member of the National Association of Professional Organizers (NAPO), she has been one of NAPO’s most popular conference presenters, and has twice been nominated for the prestigious “Founders Award.”

 Porter holds a degree in Political Science from Middlebury College.
 She worked for several years in the environmental field, establishing county-wide recycling programs and teaching waste reduction, composting, and alternatives to household hazardous products.
 In 1996, after years of creating order out of chaos for friends and family, Porter started her own company to put her productivity skills to work, and has since helped thousands of business professionals across the country.

 Porter lives in Bristol, Vermont where she coordinates a monthly Social Justice Discussion group, created and manages the Bristol Trail Network, a consortium of trails in and around the community, and volunteers for the Vermont Refugee Assistance Program.
 Porter is an avid reader and has been in the same book group for over 2 decades.
 Most of the time, though, Porter can be found outside: she is a committed equestrian, dog lover, and hiker (Vermont Long Trail end-to-end 2021).

 Since 1996, Porter has been on a mission to empower individuals and make them more effective in the workplace.